 Jeff: I work out anywhere from 4-5 days a week, mostly doing CrossFit now.
 I love it.
 My background is with strength and conditioning also so it allows me to do a lot of the Olympic lifting that I teach.

 Amy: I cross train and do cardio roughly 3 times a week.

-Jeffrey Angotti is a certified strength and conditioning specialist and athletic trainer at HSS Spine & Sport in Jupiter, Florida.
-Jeffrey has a Bachelor of Science in Health degree with a focus in Sports Medicine – Athletic Training from the University of North Florida.
+Jeffrey Angotti is a certified strength and conditioning specialist and athletic trainer.
+Jeffrey has a Bachelor of Science in Health degree with a focus in Sports Medicine Athletic Training from the University of North Florida.

-Jeanna LeClaire is a doctor of physical therapy and certified athletic trainer at HSS Spine & Sport in Jupiter, Florida.
+Jeanna LeClaire Hill is a doctor of physical therapy and certified athletic trainer.
 Jeanna graduated Magna Cum Laude from Towson University with a Bachelor of Science degree in Athletic Training, going on to earn her Doctorate in Physical Therapy from the University of Maryland, School of Medicine.